 Drug-Induced Liver Injury

-Many drugs, e.g. acetaminophen, statins and anti-infective substances, have toxic effects when administered in wrong doses.
+Many drugs, e.g. acetaminophen, statins, and anti-infective substances, have toxic effects when administered in the wrong doses.
 As a result, DILI is a leading cause of drug withdrawal from the market.
-Furthermore, acetaminophen overdose is a common reason for hospitalization and the most frequent cause of hepatotoxicity, showing a high morbidity and mortality.
+Furthermore, acetaminophen overdose is a common reason for hospitalization and the most frequent cause of hepatotoxicity, showing high morbidity and mortality.

 Standard hepatic injury biomarkers, such as AST and ALT, show inadequate sensitivity and specificity with limited predictive value in DILI.
 During pre-clinical drug development, AST/ALT elevations are observed in the absence of liver injury.
 Conversely, transferases do not always increase in the presence of liver injury.
 Around 40 % of patients with DILI are not detected in safety studies.
 Late detection and the resulting withdrawal of pharmaceuticals from the market cost the industry hundreds of Euros, and years of research and development were lost.